GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
+Now they have two problems.
 >
-> ~ *Martin Fowler*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts